JNSwanson/ESP-Home-iBoost/README.md

 ## Frequency tuning

 I bought a few of these modules and most have Xtals that are a little off frequency.
 This affects the quality of the received packets and can dramatically decrease the range at which you can receive packets from the iBoost.
-You can buy a better Xtal like Epson X1E0000210666 from Farnell (2471832), or change the frequency in the `iBoost.h` file.
+You can buy a better Xtal like Epson X1E0000210666 from Farnell (2471832), or change the frequency in the `iBoost.cpp` file.

 Below are some suggested values.
 The default is 868300000.